-Glenrothes Distillery was founded in 1878, by a group of investors that also had an interest in Macallan.
-Even in its infancy, the Glenrothes spirit was known as good quality blending whisky and that has been its purpose for most of its life, supplying malt for brands like Cutty Sark and The Famous Grouse.
+Glenrothes Distillery was founded in 1878, by a group of investors linked with Macallan distillery near Aberlour.
+Even in its infancy, the Glenrothes spirit was known as a good quality blending whisky and that has been its main purpose for most of its life, supplying malt for brands like Cutty Sark and The Famous Grouse.
 Indeed, the distilleries relationship with the former of the two brands would be a long one…

 Cutty Sark was owned by London wine merchant Berry Bros & Rudd and malt whisky from Glenrothes was a crucial component of the blend for over 70 years.
 Then, in 2010, Berry Bros & Rudd sold Cutty Sark to Edrington and acquired the Glenrothes Single Malt brand in return.
 Edrington retained ownership of the distillery itself but signed long-term supply agreements to provide stock for single malt bottlings.